The Coffee Bean & Tea Leaf

-The Coffee Bean & Tea Leaf (sometimes shortened to simply "Coffee Bean" or "The Coffee Bean", often abbreviated as CBTL) is an American coffee shop chain founded in 1963.
-Since 2019, it is a trade name of Ireland-based Super Magnificent Coffee Company Ireland Limited.
-Its 80% stake is by multinational company Jollibee Foods Corporation.
-It operates as an independent subsidiary and remains headquartered in Los Angeles, California.
+The Coffee Bean & Tea Leaf (sometimes shortened to simply "Coffee Bean" or "The Coffee Bean") is an American coffee chain founded in 1963.
+It was previously owned and operated by International Coffee & Tea, LLC based in Los Angeles, California, before it was acquired in 2019 by Jollibee Group, a multinational company based in the Philippines, for $350 million.

-As of 2017, the chain had over 1,000 self-owned and franchised stores in the United States and 31 in other countries.
+As of 2024, the chain has 1,232 stores spread across 24 countries.

 History

 The company was founded by Herbert Hyman (1931–2014) in September 1963, as a coffee service for offices.
 His wife Mona (whom he married in 1966) and he honeymooned in Sweden where they discovered quality coffee.
 This sparked the decision to import, roast and sell gourmet coffee in Los Angeles, opening the first Coffee Bean store in 1968 in the Los Angeles neighborhood of Brentwood.
 Innovations included selling whole beans and touting their country of origin and allowing customers to observe the beans being roasted and then to sample varieties before making a purchase.
 Hyman died on April 28, 2014, at the age of 82.
+He had heart disease.

 By the 1970s the firm had expanded to 10 stores in Southern California and had added exotic teas to the menu.
 In the summer of 1987 an employee brought a blender to a Westwood store where he mixed together ice, coffee extract and chocolate powder, paving the way for the company's signature Ice Blended drinks.
 With the invention of the Ice Blended, the chain saw a surge in popularity.
 The drink was a predecessor to the Starbucks Frappuccino.
 In 1991, when it was first planning to expand into Los Angeles, Starbucks tried to purchase the firm, but Hyman turned them down.
 The opening of Starbucks stores in Los Angeles unexpectedly helped Coffee Bean's business, by driving curious customers to the area.